Agent Skills: Exclude dated legacy folders like 260419-*

 For each detected module:

-1. Check if docs/business-features/{Module}/ exists
+1. Check docs/business-features/{Module}/ exists

-2. Check if docs/business-features/{Module}/detailed-features/ has feature docs
+2. Check docs/business-features/{Module}/detailed-features/ has docs

-3. Check if docs/test-specs/{Module}/ exists
+3. Check docs/specs/{Module}/ exists

 4. Record: hasFeatureDocs, hasTestSpecs, hasTestSpecsDashboard